 If you feel like exploring the wildlife of Rajasthan then do head to Ranthambore National Park and Tiger Reserve situated in Sawai Madhopur, which is not that far from the national capital, New Delhi.
 This place is open from October to June and will surely leave you spell bounded by its greenery.
 It is also one of the most filmed natural wildlife reserves across the globe and is home to a variety of different animals, birds, trees, aquatic plants and reptiles, which are only found here.

-Pro Tip: Start Early Morning for the Jungle Safari in a Gypsy or Canter to Experience the Jungle Life for an Entire Day.
+Pro Tip: Start Early Morning for the Jungle Safari in a Gypsy or Canter to Experience the Jungle Life for Complete a Day.

 All these are the key places to visit in Rajasthan and it is recommended not to go there in the summer season because the weather is burning hot in most of the areas.
 If time is not a concern then cities like Mount Abu, Bundi, Bharatpur, Neemrana, Ranakpur, Chittorgarh, Kumbhalgarh and Kota can also be taken into consideration on your Rajasthan trip.
 However, if you love exploring the unexplored and are fond of beaches then do look into our latest travel blog on Pondicherry, which has got some of most fabulous beaches in India accompanied by awe-inspiring French architecture.